jacksingleton/security-tasks/tooling/dependencyChecker/npm-dependency-checkers.md

-## Task: Add OWASP Dependency-Check into the CI pipeline
+## Task: Add an npm dependency checker into the CI pipeline
 **Description:**

-OWASP Dependency-Check is a tool that attempts to detect when updates are available for third party dependencies (libraries, frameworks, etc) used in your application due to publicly disclosed security vulnerabilities.
-This tool is applicable for projects or major components that are written in Java or .NET.
+Several tools exist to attempt to detect when updates for JavaScript packages managed using npm are available due to publicly disclosed security vulnerabilities.
+These include:

+* Node Security Project nsp (free) https://github.com/nodesecurity/nsp
+* Snyk (commercial; also for Ruby) https://snyk.io/

+The team should evaluate these tools and choose one that is right for their needs.

 The tool should be configured to email the development team when updates are found due to security vulnerabilities.
 The team can then investigate the